Great Recreational Sites on State Trust Lands

-A popular site on trust land is Mystery Stone, also referred to as Commandments Rock, Mystery Rock, and the Los Lunas Decalogue Stone.
+A popular site on State Trust Land is Mystery Stone, also referred to as Commandments Rock, Mystery Rock, and the Los Lunas Decalogue Stone.
 This site is located at the base of Hidden Mountain about 16 miles west of Los Lunas.
 It is a boulder of volcanic basalt weighing an estimated 80 to 100 tons and is about eight meters in length.
 Nine rows of 216 characters were chiseled at a 150 degree angle into the north face.
 The site was first documented in 1936, when visited by Anthropology Professor Frank Hibben, from the University of New Mexico.

 You must purchase a Recreational Access Permit from the New Mexico State Land Office to be allowed access to the land where Mystery Stone is located.

-Educational Access Permit
+Recreational Access Permit Application

 With the approval of your application you will receive an access code to the gate to enter Monticello Box area.
 Please note that the north end of Monticello Box is the only gate that both entering and exiting are permitted.

 If you already have a recreational permit and need the access code please call 505-827-5724.

 City of Rock State Park